felipemachadovidal/Cart_System/README.md

 DB_USER= root(your user)
 DB_PASSWORD= password(your password)

-###Running the Application
+### Running the Application
 -Navigate to Main class in Cart_System

+-Open your WorkBench or similar IDE for SQL

+-Use the recomended scripts in the DB_SCRIPT.txt file in this repository

--cd Cart_System/src/main/java/org.example
+#cd Cart_System/src/main/java/org.example

--to run this application you need to open it on your IDE and run on the Main class
+#to run this application you need to open it on your IDE and run on the Main class

 ### Usage

--After running the application, you can perform CRUD operations on products -Ensure your MySQL database is configured and running to connect successfully
+-After running the application, you can perform CRUD operations on products -Ensure your MySQL database is configured and running to connect successfully -Customoble aplication for E-comerces

+### Experience
+-Used a lot of SQL, and forced me to learn and go deep in the SQL language
+- Don't used a especific Design Pattern
+- The Logical of Cart and Main was hard to create but easy to understand